CornerstonePres/cornerstone-pres/_events/2020-03-15-worship-live-stream.md

 ---
 title: WORSHIP
-date: October 2, 2022 10:00 AM
+date: October 9, 2022 10:00 AM
 layout: event
 location: 218 Overhulse Road NW Olympia WA
 map_link: https://goo.gl/maps/FykeCyepBDwUDmeF7
-banner_image: /images/uploads/100222graphic.jpg
+banner_image: /images/uploads/100922-graphic.jpg
 priority: true
 ---
-October 2 at 10:00 AM**,** the Cornerstone church family will offer hybrid worship in the SANCTUARY and via ZOOM
+October 9 at 10:00 AM**,** the Cornerstone church family will offer hybrid worship in the SANCTUARY and via ZOOM

-Scripture Reading: 2Timothy 1:1-14
+Scripture Reading: 2Timothy 2:8-15

-Sermon: The Richness of Faith ~ The Good Deposit
+Sermon: The Richness of Faith ~ Freeing Frozen Assets

 As a Matthew 25 church, Cornerstone Cares about God's people in each walk of life and seeks to support vibrant ministries that help us eradicate systemic poverty and dismantle structural racism.